 - Regular Attendance at 12-Step or other meetings

 - Free time activities geared for enjoying a drug-free life

 Participant Handbook - Felony Program(PDF)

 Participant Handbook - Misdemeanor Program(PDF)

 Incentives and sanctions are directly linked to the willingness of the offender to participate in their treatment program.
 Efforts to be in compliance with the expectations of the Adult Drug Court are recognized.
 Incentives are awarded for phase completion and for other accomplishments.

 Sanctions are used by the judge to keep participants on track.
 These may be anything from writing essays to increased program requirements to time in jail.
 The number of sanctions received is monitored and may be grounds for dismissal from the program.

-Graduation will occur upon the successful completion of Phase 6 of the program.
+Graduation will occur upon the successful completion of the final phase of the program.
 The graduation date is determined by the Drug Court judge.

 Dismissal of charges will be granted upon successful completion of all treatment phase requirements, a meeting with the judge to review all active cases, fees and fines, and notification from the Probation Department of no other offenses.